singer-io/tap-salesforce/Blacklisting.md

 ### Query Incompatible Objects

-These are objects which the Salesforce API endpoint has reported issues with the `queryAll` endpoint, or the concept of *query* in general.
+These are objects which the Salesforce API endpoint has reported issues with the `queryAll` method, or the concept of *query* in general.

 #### Types of Salesforce Errors associated with this category: